lbrlabs/pulumi-nxos/sdk/java/README.md

-A Pulumi package for creating and managing Cisco IOS XE Devices.
+A Pulumi package for creating and managing Cisco nxos XE Devices.